Government Hub Dispatch #2: Army Geo-Data Fabric and IC Cloud

 MicrosoftTeams-image (31)

-Dan Visone, Acting Director of the Army Geospatial Center (AGC), gave remarks on advancing the Army geospatial enterprise in support of multi-domain operations in the GEOINT 2024 Government Hub Tuesday afternoon.
+Dan Visone, Acting Director of the Army Geospatial Center (AGC), gave remarks on advancing the Army geospatial enterprise in support of multi-domain operations, the Geo-Data fabric, and the IC Cloud in the GEOINT 2024 Government Hub Tuesday afternoon.

 Visone discussed the Army Geospatial Data Fabric (AGDF), describing it as an enterprise capability on NIPR, SIPR, and JWICS through which the AGC can provide one authoritative geospatial foundation connected to what engineers are doing in the field.